maiwen-ch/2025_Data_Analysis_Topic_05_DNA_Methylation/README.md

 Using data modeling with linear regression, we expect you to perform two tasks:

 - Generate linear models to understand the relationship between CpG methylation states and phenotypic information.
-We want you to compare the *Primary solid Tumor* to the *Solid Tissue Normal* group
+We want you to compare the *Primary solid Tumor* to the *Solid Tissue Normal* group.
 - Use linear models to understand relationships between different CpGs.
 Are there highly correlated or anti-correlated CpGs?